 - Results of these assessments are analysed collaboratively.

-- matches student performance to cumulative data through the use of standardized assessments developed and administered by outside sources (GL, MYP eAssessment, IBCP, IBDP).
+- Matches student performance to cumulative data through the use of standardised assessments developed and administered by outside sources (GL Progression Test, CAT4, MYP eAssessment, IBCP, IBDP).

 Assessment Examples at ARIS